Sashank-Nalamati/HealthApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.

 ## How to run the code
-First, paste the aws_exports file into the root folder of this project.
+After installing node in your machine, paste the aws_exports file into the root folder of this project.
 After this run "npm i" to install all dependencies.
 Finally run "ng serve" to run the application.
 In case of failure, try to delete the package_lock.json file and run the above two commands again.

 ## Development server